NordicSemiconductor/asset-tracker-cloud-docs/docs/device-simulator-ui/Simulator.rst

 Run the device simulator UI
 ===========================

-You can run the device simulator UI by using the following command:
+To run the device simulator UI, use the following command:

 .. code-block:: bash